-Simon Beechinor has forty years operational and senior management experience of the maritime industry within the UK / Europe and S.E.
+Simon Beechinor has forty years operational and senior management experience of the maritime and supply chain sectors within the UK / Europe and S.E.
 Asian markets.
-Simon's background includes ship management, ship owning, ports, liner trades and marine consultancy.
-Simon initially founded the business to cater for the most poorly understood area of management in the maritime industries - project management.
+Simon's background includes ship management, ship owning, ports, liner trades and supply chain consultancy.
+Simon initially founded the business to offer maritime transport-related clients experienced, short-term and flexible senior management capacity and cater for the most poorly understood area of management in the maritime industries - project management.
 Poor project management is fundamentally responsible for the most spectacular cost over-runs and affects every sector of the industry.
-From asset sale and purchase, ship operations and insurance claims or business development, successful management requires the tight and effective control of Cost, Time, Scope, Risk, Quality and Benefit.
+From asset sale and purchase, ship operations or commercial business development, successful management requires the tight, detailed and effective control of Cost, Time, Scope, Risk, Quality and Benefit.

 Get in touch

-Simon is a Commercial Operations Director, Project Manager (PRinCE2 Practitioner) and Master Mariner with extensive senior management experience of the maritime industries.
-His background includes the management of a major shipping company as Commercial Operations Director and subsequently CEO, a large marine consultancy and cargo services company based in S.E Asia and a Pacific-based regional liner trade.
-He has over ten years’ experience as an interim manager and consultant in both the maritime and offshore sectors.
-He is presently appointed as a non-executive director (NXD) to a private equity investment subsidiary and previously served as NXD to a major UK port and transport services business.
-Simon has operational management and seagoing experience of bulk and break-bulk vessels, reefer, container and project cargo vessels, anchor handling, multi-role dive support and heavy-lift vessels.
+Simon is an experienced CEO, Non-Executive Director, Commercial Operations Director, Project Manager (PRinCE2 Practitioner) and Master Mariner with extensive experience of the maritime and supply chain sectors.
+He has held senior roles in private equity owned businesses including a large shipping company operating over 50 deep-sea vessels, a major UK port and transport services organisation, a large marine consultancy and cargo services company based in S.E Asia and a Pacific-based regional liner trade.
+He has over ten years’ experience as an interim manager, maritime and supply chain consultant.
+He is presently appointed as a non-executive director (NXD) to a private equity owned shipping investment business and undertakes a variety of other maritime and supply chain related roles.
+Simon has led several international mergers, business sales including acquisition and turnarounds.
+He has operational management and seagoing experience of bulk and break-bulk vessels, reefer, container and project cargo vessels, anchor handling, multi-role dive support and heavy-lift vessels.

-Qualifications: Class 1 Master Mariner (Foreign Going) and PRinCE2 Practitioner
+Qualifications: Fellow of the Chartered Institute of Logistics and Transport, Class 1 Master Mariner (Foreign Going) and PRinCE2 Practitioner

 Alan has over 40 years’ experience of the maritime industry.
 He has seagoing experience of passenger, general cargo and container vessels, VLCC, PROBO and offshore support vessels.
 He has served as Master on a variety of offshore vessels including PSV, AHTS and wellhead stimulation vessels.
 As General Manager with Hong Kong Salvage & Towage (HKS&T), Alan led all marine operations including heavy-lifts and special projects and served as both Salvage Master and Master for complex ocean tows.
 He established the container division for HKS&T and won commercial contracts to design, build and operate six unique container vessels for the Hong Kong government.
 He has further assisted in the design and construction of more than thirty vessels for clients.
 Alan has developed a large number of international tow contracts and continues to manage new building projects and undertake casualty investigations.
 He has served as Expert Witness in major litigation cases, published two industry publications and is active across the Voluntary sector.